-I have a particular fondness for this recipe, and it's slowly becoming my go to recipe for tarama.
-It's lemony, with a mild tarama flavor, but if you like it stronger, you can add a little more tarama.
-The taste of the potatoes is subtle, and it adds a little more complexity to the salad than bread does.
+I have a particular fondness for this recipe, and it's slowly becoming my go-to recipe for tarama salad.
+It's lemony, with a mild tarama flavour, but if you like it stronger, you can add a little more tarama.
+The taste of the potatoes adds more complexity to the salad than bread does.

-This tarama is based on a recipe I came across years ago, when it was published in the New York Times.
-A great newspaper!!!
+This tarama is based on a recipe I came across years ago when it was published in the New York Times.

 - 2 cups vegetable oil